 If an assisted family moves out of the unit, the owner may keep the housing assistance payment for the calendar month when the family moves out.
-However, the owner may not keep the payment if the PHA determines that the vacancy is the owner's fault.
+However, the owner may not keep the payment if COC determines that the vacancy is the owner's fault.

-If the PHA determines that the owner is responsible for a vacancy and, as a result, is not entitled to the keep the housing assistance payment, the PHA will notify the landlord of the amount of housing assistance payment that the owner must repay.
-The PHA will require the owner to repay the amount owed in accordance with the policies in Section 16-IV.B.
+If COC determines that the owner is responsible for a vacancy and, as a result, is not entitled to the keep the housing assistance payment, COC will notify the landlord of the amount of housing assistance payment that the owner must repay.
+COC will require the owner to repay the amount owed in accordance with the policies in Section 16-IV.B.

-At the discretion of the PHA, the HAP contract may provide for vacancy payments to the owner.
-The PHA may only make vacancy payments if:
+At the discretion of COC, the HAP contract may provide for vacancy payments to the owner.
+COC may only make vacancy payments if:

-- The owner gives the PHA prompt, written notice certifying that the family has vacated the unit and identifies the date when the family moved out (to the best of the owner's knowledge); - The owner certifies that the vacancy is not the fault of the owner and that the unit was vacant during the period for which payment is claimed; - The owner certifies that it has taken every reasonable action to minimize the likelihood and length of vacancy; and - The owner provides any additional information required and requested by the PHA to verify that the owner is entitled to the vacancy payment.
+- The owner gives COC prompt, written notice certifying that the family has vacated the unit and identifies the date when the family moved out (to the best of the owner's knowledge); - The owner certifies that the vacancy is not the fault of the owner and that the unit was vacant during the period for which payment is claimed; - The owner certifies that it has taken every reasonable action to minimize the likelihood and length of vacancy; and - The owner provides any additional information required and requested by COC to verify that the owner is entitled to the vacancy payment.

-The owner must submit a request for vacancy payments in the form and manner required by the PHA and must provide any information or substantiation required by the PHA to determine the amount of any vacancy payment.
+The owner must submit a request for vacancy payments in the form and manner required by COC and must provide any information or substantiation required by COC to determine the amount of any vacancy payment.

-If an owner's HAP contract calls for vacancy payments to be made, and the owner wishes to receive vacancy payments, the owner must have properly notified the PHA of the vacancy in accordance with the policy in Section 17-VI.F. regarding filling vacancies.
+If an owner's HAP contract calls for vacancy payments to be made, and the owner wishes to receive vacancy payments, the owner must have properly notified COC of the vacancy in accordance with the policy in Section 17-VI.F. regarding filling vacancies.

 In order for a vacancy payment request to be considered, it must be made within 10 business days of the end of the period for which the owner is requesting the vacancy payment.
-The request must include the required owner certifications and the PHA may require the owner to provide documentation to support the request.
-If the owner does not provide the information requested by the PHA within 10 business days of the PHA's request, no vacancy payments will be made.
+The request must include the required owner certifications and COC may require the owner to provide documentation to support the request.
+If the owner does not provide the information requested by COC within 10 business days of COC's request, no vacancy payments will be made.